Hard Waste Collection

 When does Council collect hard waste?

 Council coordinates an annual hard waste collection.
-In 2019, the hard waste collection took place on Saturday 16 March.
+The 2020 hard waste collection will take place on Saturday 14 March.

 What is 'hard waste'?